MATH 474/874 - Information Theory

 - Shannon's Measures of Information: entropy, divergence,

-mutual information; properties of information measures;
+cross-entropy, mutual information; properties of information measures;

 the data processing theorem; Fano's inequality.